fjp/ppp/ch4-computation/ch4-terms.md

 }
 ```

-So, if you just want to use a function, you simply write — or more commonly `#includ`e — its declaration.
+So, if you just want to use a function, you simply write — or more commonly `#include` — its declaration.
 The function definition can be elsewhere.

 This distinction between declarations and definitions becomes essential in larger programs where we use